A characterization of equivalent martingale probability measures in a mixed renewal risk model with applications in Risk

-Condition (i) of Remark \ref{dispd2}(b), does not in general imply condition $p(P)\leq p(Q)$, see Remark \ref{cou}.
-In the next proposition we find sufficient conditions for such an implication to hold.
-To prove it, we need first to establish the validity of the following lemma.
+In the next proposition we find sufficient conditions for the validity of the implication \eqref{pmpcp1}$\Rightarrow$\eqref{pmpcp2}.
+To prove it, we need the following lemma, which is a consequence of Schmidt \cite{Sc1}, Theorem 2.2, but we write it exactly in the form needed for our purposes.